|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On this track, we have discussed interfacing on the job.
-We have also discussed the four challenging areas for the ADD adult in the workplace.
-These four challenging areas were Written Rules, Unwritten Rules, Communication, and Managing ADD Symptoms.
+We have also discussed the four challenging areas for the ADHD adult in the workplace.
+These four challenging areas were Written Rules, Unwritten Rules, Communication, and Managing ADHD Symptoms.

-On the next track, we will discuss the challenges the ADD family faces regarding boundaries and communication.
-We will also discuss the “Message Center” tool.
+On the next track, we will discuss the challenges the ADHD family faces regarding boundaries and communication.
+We will also discuss the "Message Center" tool.